Jalaswad/Homogenization-PT/README.md

 The hexagonal cells object, data.j, is created with "Dataprep.r "and uses a package ("DggridR") that is not compatible with Macbook M1 or M2 chips.
 In this case, the file is available here as "data.j.csv"

-The shapefile used in "Dataprep.r" to create the figures is available here as "ma.252.Rda".
-This shapefile was created from the Scotese (2016) shapefiles in the GPlates software in 2021.
+The "252.scotese_ploygon" shapefiles used in "Dataprep.r" to create the figures is available here as "ma.252.Rda".
+These shapefiles were created from the Scotese (2016) shapefiles in the GPlates software in 2021.